 We already mentioned that you might try staying in touch with people from treatment, but you might wonder where else to find possible candidates for your support network.
 After all, knowing what to look for won’t simply make those people appear.
 You can certainly find support through message boards and other online communities dedicated to sober living, but even that won’t likely be enough.
 You’re going to want to find people with whom you can meet face-to-face.

-Luckily, there is no shortage of 12-step meetings out there.
+Luckily, there is no shortage of 12 step recovery programs out there.
 If you Google your zip code or the name of your city along with the phrase “AA meetings” or “NA meetings” or “CA meetings” (or whatever your preferred recovery meeting happens to be), then you will usually find an official list of meetings in the area.
 If you are not a fan of the 12-step model, then you might look at list of local SMART meetings to see if there is a meeting place in your area.
 If you have multiple options, then you should try them all out and find the best one.
 Having a solid home group can be an important step toward developing a truly strong support network.

 Of course, maybe recovery groups aren’t your thing.
 Maybe you don’t like SMART either, or there isn’t a SMART group in your area.
 Maybe you subscribe to the Rational Recovery theory that recovery groups are too fallible.
 That’s really your business, but it’s going to make it a lot harder to build a support network.
 However, if this is how you feel, then you might consider this: try just going to a meeting or two anyway.
 Find someone you like, and explain to them how you feel.
 Because you just never know.
 They might not agree with you, but that doesn’t mean they won’t respect the fact that some people recover through different means than others.
 If they’re open and understanding, it wouldn’t hurt you to get their number in case you ever feel like you’re in a bind and need some help.